 1. Clean Up Winter Debris

-Columbia winters may be mild, but leaves, pine straw, and small sticks still pile up.
-If you leave them, grass struggles to breathe, sunlight can’t reach the soil, and wet spots invite disease.
-Clay-heavy areas can stay soggy longer, which encourages mold and fungus if debris is left on top.
+Columbia winters may be mild, but leaves, pine straw, and small sticks still pile up on your lawn.
+If you leave this debris, grass struggles to breathe, sunlight can’t reach the soil, and wet spots invite disease.
+Clay-heavy soil like we have here in Columbia can stay soggy longer, which encourages mold and fungus.

 What to do: